 These wood markers are great for hardwood floor scratches AND furniture.
 Whether you need to fix your flooring or scratched furniture after moving, these markers work!

-Here are a few other items you need to ready your home or apartment before moving out.
+Here are a few other items on our moving supplies list you need to ready your home or apartment before moving out.
 If you are renting, check with your landlord before purchasing any items to be clear on what you are responsible for.

 - Paint & Painting Supplies

 - Trash Bags